fanf2/kbd/README.md

 I have turned [my KLE HHKB design][Beeb 60% HHKB] into a layout for submission to WASD for manufacturing.
-The [beeb.svg](wasd/beeb.svg) file has the keycap legends as black text for editing; the [paths.svg](wasd/paths.svg) file has legends as white paths for printing.
+The [beeb.svg](wasd/beeb.svg) file has the keycap legends as text for editing; the [paths.svg](wasd/paths.svg) file has legends as paths for printing.

 This layout has the number row in a more common order, to reduce the risk of misunderstandings by the WASD staff.
-I also had to edit the [WASD template][] so that it has a split backspace and split right shift, to match the HHKB layout.
+I edited the [WASD template][] so that it has a split backspace and split right shift, to match the HHKB layout, and I made the background black for better contrast with the white legends.

 [WASD template]: https://support.wasdkeyboards.com/hc/en-us/articles/115007847008-Download-Template-Files

 The modifiers on the bottom row do not match the HHKB exactly.
 The original HHKB has a 6u spacebar with two modifiers either side.
-I intend to get an [HS60 HHKB PCB][HS60] which has a [Tsangan][] bottom
-row: a 7u spacebar with three modifiers (1.5u, 1u, 1.5u) each side;
-WASD do not have a 7u spacebar or 1.5u row 1 modifiers.
+I have an [HS60 HHKB PCB][HS60] which has a [Tsangan][] bottom row: a 7u spacebar with three modifiers (1.5u, 1u, 1.5u) each side; WASD do not have a 7u spacebar or 1.5u row 1 modifiers.

 I'm going to get a 7u spacebar elsewhere; the 3 x 1.25u modifier keys from WASD will fit the Tsangan layout, except for a 0.125u gap on each